 Australia is acountry, with a high degree of religious freedom and religious diversity.
 Although the state and religious groups are maintained as separate entities, religious institutions continue to play a large role in Australian society.
 For example, many primary and secondary schools, hospitals, aged-care facilities and charity organisations are owned and funded by religious organisations.

-Australians tend to avoid overt displays of religiosity.
+On a general cultural level, Australians tend to avoid overt displays of religiosity.
 There is not a common public religious rhetoric (such as ‘God bless America’ or ‘God save the Queen’) that correlates Australian national identity with Christianity.
 Indeed, it is more common for people to avoid explicitly stating their religious beliefs in the workplace to maintain a distinction between their private and public life.
 Conversations about religion are usually welcome in private settings and among familiar people.
 However, public promotion or defensiveness of one’s religious views (including) is typically unappreciated.

 The 2016 census recorded over 100 different religious affiliations in Australia.
 Approximately 52.1% identified as Christian, constituting the largest religious category.
 The Catholic Church (22.6%) and Anglican Church (13.3%) were the two largest Christian denominations identified.
 Meanwhile, 8.2% of the population identified with a religion other than Christianity.
 Islam (2.6%) and Buddhism (2.4%) were the largest, followed by Hinduism (1.9%), Sikhism (0.5%) and Judaism (0.4%).